rpattichis/deep_learning_dev_environment/deepspeed_setup.md

 #### Training Example with DeepSpeed + accelerate

-Reference the train_and_save_ex.py for example code on how to run distributed loading, training, and saving of a large language model hosted publicly through Hugging Face.
+Reference the ``train_and_save_ex.py`` for example code on how to run distributed loading, training, and saving of a large language model hosted publicly through Hugging Face.

 <u>Important Components of the Code:</u>

 #### Inference Example with DeepSpeed + accelerate

-Reference the load_and_generate_ex.py for example code on how to load
+Reference the ``load_and_generate_ex.py`` for example code on how to load

 ## FAQ

 <details>
 <summary>What's the difference between HuggingFace's accelerate and Transformers packages?</summary>
 <br>
-TO-DO
+There are technically two documentations for using DeepSpeed, one for using Hugging Face's accelerate and one for using the Transformers packages.
+Under the hood, Transformers' integration actually relies on accelerate's integration.
 </details>

 <details>